Skip to main content

 Mitchell T. and Lella Blanche Bowie Endowed Chair

-Cynthia J. Atman is the founding director of the Center for Engineering Learning & Teaching (CELT), a professor in Human Centered Design & Engineering, and the inaugural holder of the Mitchell T. & Lella Blanche Bowie Endowed Chair at the University of Washington.
-Dr. Atman is co-director of the Consortium to Promote Reflection in Engineering Education (CPREE), funded by the Leona M. and Harry B. Helmsley Charitable Trust.
+Cynthia J. Atman (Cindy) is the founding director of the Center for Engineering Learning & Teaching (CELT), a professor in Human Centered Design & Engineering, and the inaugural holder of the Mitchell T. & Lella Blanche Bowie Endowed Chair at the University of Washington.
 She was director of the NSF-funded Center for the Advancement of Engineering Education (CAEE), a national research center that was funded from 2003-2010.
-Her research focuses on engineering design learning, considering context in engineering design, and the use of reflection to support learning.
-She is a fellow of the American Association for the Advancement of Science (AAAS) and the ASEE.
+Her research focuses on design expertise, design education and the use of reflection to support learning.
+She is a fellow of the American Association for the Advancement of Science (AAAS) and the American Society for Engineering Education (ASEE.)
 Dr. Atman holds a Ph.D. in Engineering and Public Policy from Carnegie Mellon University.

 Education